nponiros/sync_server/README.md

 ## Synopsis

 A small node server which uses [NeDB](https://github.com/louischatriot/nedb) to write data to the disk.
 The server can be used with a client for example [SyncClient](https://github.com/nponiros/sync_client) to save change sets which can later be synchronized with other devices.
 The server was made to work with the [ISyncProtocol](https://github.com/dfahlander/Dexie.js/wiki/Dexie.Syncable.ISyncProtocol) and [Dexie.Syncable](https://www.npmjs.com/package/dexie-syncable).
-It currently only works with the poll pattern.
+It supports the poll pattern using AJAX and the react pattern using [nodejs-websocket](https://www.npmjs.com/package/nodejs-websocket).

 ## Installation and usage